 What flatters you: LENGTH

-- I always steer completely away from any short or cropped pant, one that stops somewhere between the knee and the calf.
-I feel it does no favors no matter what shape or height you are.
-A short cropped look will hit your calf and create an abrupt stopping point to the eye.
-What you really want is for the eye to see one long line where your legs are concerned.
+- I always steer completely away from any short or cropped pant that stops between the knee and the calf.
+I feel no matter what shape or height you are it does no favors.
+A short cropped look hits the calf and shortens the leg.
+You really want the eye to see one long line where your legs are concerned.

 - Fitted is uniformly flattering.
-Don’t make the mistake of thinking you can hide under a tent.
-It only makes you look like you’re camping.
+Don’t make the mistake of thinking you can hide under baggy clothes.
 One shape I love is the dolman sleeve top, it’s fitted at your waist and loose above making it incredibly flattering and forgiving shape for most figures.

-- I could live in jeans, but they have to be cut to fit my figure.
+- I could live in jeans, but they have to fit my figure.
 You probably have a favorite brand too.
 I’ve tried on so many and finally realized not all jeans are created equal.
 Do you know which shapes flatter you?
 I was in luck when the low rise came back in popularity.
-Striking the right balance between below the waist and falling down over your ass is the trick.
-It’s all up to the manufacturer.
 Some brands have perfected the blend of lycra and denim that provide give without the sag.

 - My favorite brands are the Gap/OldNavy/Banana Republic group, Joe’s Jeans, Kut from the Kloth.
 Find a brand that caters to your shape.

 - Skirts are a little trickier.
 A nice pencil skirt is a great shape to work with.
 If it hits just above or below the knee I believe it flatters most of us.
-Knits are more forgiving and a drop waistband is too.
+Knits are more forgiving especially with a drop waistband.
 Pencil skirts look great with a slim fitting top or shirt.
 Try pairing the dolman style top with your pencil skirt to create a slim silhouette below.

 What flatters you: COLOR

 - Keep in mind your skin color and hair have changed a bit over the years.
 Dress for who you are now.
 Softer is better and more flattering.
 So instead of a deep red, how about a deep rose?
-Change your black to charcoal gray, or if your skin is warmer toned, a nice chocolate brown.
+Change your black to charcoal gray, or if you have warmer skin tone, chocolate brown or deep blue.

 Color and shape are the key ingredients to getting our look pulled together and flattering.
 No matter what size or shape you are, you know what items in your closet you like the most.
 The ones you always reach for?
 Take your cues from their shape, fit and color and you can’t go wrong.